 The top half of this page contains a list of all the scenes in your showfile.
 The bottom half can display a number of things, selected from the buttons in the lower left corner of the screen.
-Since the external screen is not touch-sensitive, you should decide what to view in the lower half of the screen (e.g. Scene Name to view the name and notes for the selected scene) before you assign it to the external display.
+If using a non-touch-sensitive external screen, you should decide what to view in the lower half of the screen (e.g. Scene Name to view the name and notes for the selected scene) before you assign it to the external display.

 Alternatively, use a USB mouse to change the selection and navigate the automation screen at any time.

-Note: Automation can only be shown on one display at a time, so it will be removed from the external display if selecting it on the main screen.
+Note: Automation can only be shown on one display at a time, so it will be removed from the external display if selecting it on the main screen and vice versa.